vidakDK/gs-power/README.md

 - Used full Python Docker image instead of Alpine because building `numpy`, `scipy`, `matplotlib`, `numba`, `pandas` is time-consuming with Alpine, as we need to manually build all the C libraries.
+- Added `docker-compose` instead of just a Dockerfile, even though currently there is only the app container, but in the future we might want to add stuff like databases, Redis, etc., so we have `docker-compose` to make this easier.

 ## TODOs